WillaLee/PaperManager/README.md

 - **Write Citation**:
   - Automatically generate IEEE citation for CS journals
-  - Checks H-index to assess the credibility of sources and determine if they are worth citing.

 - **Text-to-Speech (TTS)**: Converts summaries into natural-sounding speech for accessibility and multitasking.